nextflow-io/training/docs/hello_nextflow/06_hello_config.md

 We're going to be playing with that shortly.

 We've also created a symbolic link called `data` pointing to the data directory, to avoid having to change anything to how the file paths are set up.
-Later we'll cover a better way of handling this, but this works for now.
+Later we'll cover a better way of handling this, but this will do for now.

 You can test that it runs properly: